 No Time?
 Not Handy?
 You Don’t Have to Go Without!

 Bird Feeder Plans

-- Free Bird Feeder Plans There is something so very satisfying in making something for your backyard birds to feed from.
-Free bird feeder plans offers you a variety of ways to do it.
+- Free Bird Feeder Plans: There is something quite satisfying in making something for your backyard birds to feed from.
+Free bird feeder plans offer you a variety of ways to do it.